COSC360/project-subarusakashita/Proposal.md

 		-User can see which tags are trending
 		-Show a popup message in main page to encourage users to login or make an account

 		User Requirements:
-User can set email preferences (mute new comment notifications etc) User can follow other users and receive email notification of new post Edit their own personal profile information
+		-User can set email preferences (mute new comment notifications etc) -User can follow other users and receive email notification of new post -Edit their own personal profile information
-Receive email notification when comment is added to their post
+		-Receive email notification when comment is added to their post

 		Admin Requirements:
 		-Can post ads
 		-Resolve forgotten passwords

 	Additional Requirements:
-	Users without account Requirements:
+		-Users without account Requirements:
-Users can see other user’s introductory and past articles page Search users’ introduction pages/ past articles page
+		-Users can see other user’s introductory and past articles page -Search users’ introduction pages/ past articles page

 	User Requirements:
-Private messaging between users
+		-Private messaging between users
-Reaction buttons for blog posts
+	-Reaction buttons for blog posts
-Choice of remaining anonymous for posts
+	-Choice of remaining anonymous for posts
-Can create new tags
+	-Can create new tags
-Can save their draft post
+	-Can save their draft post
-Can include photos in their post and their profile User choice of allowing/prohibiting other users’ comments on their blog post Edit/delete their own posts
+	-Can include photos in their post and their profile -User choice of allowing/prohibiting other users’ comments on their blog post -Edit/delete their own posts

 	Admin Requirements:
-Edit the ads that users see
+	-Edit the ads that users see
-Edit/delete any posts
+	-Edit/delete any posts
-(admin must be able to search/see profile and enable/disable users too) Admin can see information of monthly new users
+	-(admin must be able to search/see profile and enable/disable users too) -Admin can see information of monthly new users